johnwaghorn/configuration/tmux/tmux.md

 # tmux

-How-to do things with current configuration
+How-to do things with current configuration.

+## Config

+Place config file `~/.tmux.conf`

 ## How to copy